This guide intends to assist the contributors of book reviews, which form a prominent part of Turkish Journal of Business Ethics.

 e) The general rules for academic essays published in Turkish Journal of Business Ethics also apply to book reviews.
 Take note of the rules relating to the writing style and citation format.

-f) The submitted review for JTurkish Journal of Business Ethics should be between 1000 and 1500 words.
+f) The submitted review for Turkish Journal of Business Ethics should be between 1000 and 1500 words.

 g) Write in a plain, grammatically correct style.
 Go over it carefully after completion and print it out if you have written it on word processor.
 Do not rely on the word processor’s spell checking and textual structure programs.